tomfaulkenberry/orgFoils/README.md

 # FoilTeX with Emacs Org Mode

 I have been an Emacs user since the early 2000s, and even before that, a LaTeX user.
-With the advent of [org mode](https://orgmode.org/), I was able to combine the efficiency of an Emacs-based markdown language with the mathematical typesetting power of LaTeX.
+With the advent of [org mode](https://orgmode.org/), I am now able to combine the efficiency of an Emacs-based markdown language with the mathematical typesetting power of LaTeX.

 In my job as a professor, I make presentations frequently.
 While org-mode handles this nicely with the [Beamer class](https://orgmode.org/worg/exporters/beamer/tutorial.html) in LaTeX, I longed for the simplicity of the LaTeX slides (foils) that I used to make with the [FoilTeX](https://ctan.org/pkg/foiltex?lang=en) package.
 So, after some searching, I figured out an easy way to write FoilTeX presentations with org-mode.